Song for Astrid (2024)

 for Reciting Pianist and Electronics

-The title “13:24-13:37” describes a 13-minute long prenatal listening experience.
-Sounds of human language are filtered through the protective layers of the mother’s body before entering the cochlea of the fetus.
+The title “13:24-13:37” describes a 13-minute prenatal listening experience.
+Sounds of human speech are filtered through the protective layers of the mother’s body before entering the cochlea of an unborn child.

-Two poems by the Song-Dynasty-Poet Su Shi (1037-1101 AD) are used in the piece.
+Two poems by the Song Dynasty poet Su Shi (1037-1101 AD) are used in the piece.
 “Zui Weng Cao” (“The Drunkard”) is relatively short and is recited by the pianist.
 “Chi Bi Fu” (“The Red Cliffs”) is longer and forms the basis of the electronic part, in which a recorded recitation of the poem is transformed into a stream of unfamiliar syllables.
-The sounds of the prepared piano and the digitally modified human voice blend together to create a disjointed and filtered auditory impression.
+The sounds of the prepared piano and the digitally altered human voice blend together to create a disjointed and filtered impression.

 21:12 (2019)